 Winter in Porto presents a unique opportunity to explore this enchanting city under a truly different light.
 In winter, you’ll find fewer crowds and mild weather to enjoy Porto’s vibrant culture.
 The days are shorter and there will be more rain than in the summer season.
-While it’s not beach weather for many, we’d argue that winter in Porto is ideal for those looking to immerse themselves in authentic Portuguese experiences.
+While it’s not beach weather for many, we’d argue that winter in Porto is one of the best places to visit in Portugal in winter.
+It’s ideal for those looking to immerse themselves in authentic Portuguese experiences.
 Here are the top things to do in Porto in winter, from indoor musical events and museums to wine and food tastings to outdoor activities.

 This post may contain affiliate links.
 If you make a purchase through these links, we will earn a small commission at no additional cost to you.
 We recommend products we have personally used or verified.
 Read the full disclosure here.